ConacBreslin/Face-your-fears/README.md

 - The logo was created on [zyro.com](https://logo.zyro.com/).
 - The following tutorials from [James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx), [Brian Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2405s) and [codeexplained.org](https://www.youtube.com/watch?v=49pYIMygIcU) were followed in designing the features of the quiz.
 - The following websites were used for problem solving [stackoverflow.com](https://stackoverflow.com/), [w3schools.com](https://www.w3schools.com/), [tutsmake.com](https://www.tutsmake.com/), [geeksforgeeks.org](https://www.geeksforgeeks.org/), [scrimba.com](https://scrimba.com/) and [teamtreehouse.com](https://teamtreehouse.com/community/why-does-jshint-give-me-these-warnings-about-es6).
-- The phobias were taken from [www.verywellmind.com](https://www.verywellmind.com/list-of-phobias-2795453).
+- The code was formatted using [webformatter.com](https://webformatter.com/html).
 - The fauxbias were taken from [letterpile.com](https://letterpile.com/humor/Fun-Fictional-and-Humorousl-Phobias) and [inherentlyfunny.com](https://www.inherentlyfunny.com/cat-94-funny_phobias.html).
-- The code was formatted using [webformatter.com](https://webformatter.com/html).

 ## Testing.
 Bugs identified - during development and testing the bugs identified and corrected are listed here []().
 ### Validation
 - HTML and CSS.
-All three hmtl pages of the quiz were tested by direct input into [validator.w3.org](https://validator.w3.org/) and it had no errors or warnings to show.
-The quiz’s css was tested by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) and it found now errors.
+All pages of the quiz were tested by direct input into [validator.w3.org](https://validator.w3.org/) for html and [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) for css and errors identified were corrected until no errors were showing in either validator.
-The javaScript in all the .js files was checked by direct input into [jshint](https://jshint.com/).
-The errors identified were corrected until no more corrections could be made.
+The javaScript in all the .js files was checked by direct input into [jshint](https://jshint.com/) and errors identified were corrected until no more corrections could be made.
 There were residual warnings about unused varaibles that has to be left as the variables were used in the code.
 The final jshint report can be viewed [here](assets/images/jshint).
 - Lighthouse Audits.
 The quiz’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/TOBEADDED).
 - Manual Testing.
-Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed ebfore proceeeding.
+Extensive use was made of console.log() at every step of the functionality development and each time an error was noted it was addressed before proceeeding.
 The quiz was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 It was viewed on a variety of devices.
 Friends and family members reviewed the quiz to identify bugs and give feedback on user experience.
 The code was submitted for peer-review in Code Institute's peer-code-review channel in [slack.com](https://app.slack.com/).
 ### Testing User Stories from User Experience (UX) Section.
-1. Easily and intuitively understand what the quiz is about;
+1. Understand what the quiz is about;
     - On entering the site the player sees a welcome page with a title and an explanation of what the quiz is about.
-2. Easily and intuitively understand how to start play
+2. Understand how to start play;
     - The welcome page includes instructions on how to play and a button that brings the player to the quiz page.
-3. Easily and intuitively understand how to pick how many questions they want in the quiz;
+3. Understand how to pick how many questions they want in the quiz;
     - Before displaying the quiz questions the quiz makes the player pick the number of questions they want to answer.
 Only when they have done this do the quiz questions appear.
 The maximum permitted is clearly displayed.
 If the player attempts to enter anything other than a number between 1 and 20 an alert displays.
-4. Easily and intuitively understand how to answer the questions;
+4. Understand how to answer the questions;
     - The question is clearly displayed on the page and the four options appear like cards.
-5. Understand when they answer correctly.
+5. Understand when they answer correctly;
     - If the player clicks on the correct answer the background turns green.
 If they select an incorrect answer the background turns red.
-6. See the correct answer if they answer incorrectly.
+6. See the correct answer if they answer incorrectly;
     - If the player selects an incorrect answer the correct answer is displayed underneath the cards.
-7. Follow their progress easily throughout the quiz;
+7. Follow their progress through the quiz;
     - The current and maximum question numbers display and there is a progress bar to indicate how far through the quiz the player has progressed.
-7. Follow their score easily throughout the quiz.
-    - The score  is displayed beside the progress area.
-It starts at 0 an increases by 1 each time the player selects a correct answer.
-8. Understand their perforamnce on the final page.
+8. Understand their performance on the final page;
     - When the quiz is over the final page gives they player their final score percentage with an appropriately attached message.
-9. Be able to easily play again or quit the page at the end.
+9. Be able to easily play again or quit the page at the end;
     The final results page has buttons to allow the player to quit or play again.
 ## Changes over course of development
 Initially the site did not have a means of displaying the correct answer when a player answered incorrectly but following feedback from players it was decided to include this.
 ## Known Bugs
-No errors displaying on console during use and no known bugs identified to date.
+No errors displaying on console during use and no further bugs to those already identified and corrected.
 ## Deployment
 ### The project was deployed to GitHub Pages in the following way.
 1. By logging in to the [GitHub Repository](https://github.com/).